LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs_autoEscalation.md

 {: .important}
 A bot can have only one Auto Escalation dialog.

-When you [create a custom bot](conversation-builder-bots-custom-bots.html), you can choose to create an Auto Escalation dialog at that time.
-However, it's also possible to create one afterward using the procedure below.

 **To create an Auto Escalation dialog**

 1. Open the bot, and click **+ DIALOG** in the lower-left corner.